michaelsinghurse/sales-tax-search/README.md

 `footer` elements.

 Once the browser receives and parses the "index" page, it fires the `DOMContentLoaded` event.
-Client-side JavaScript code responds to this event by fetching and inserting the view corresponding to the url.
+Client-side JavaScript responds to this event by fetching and inserting the view corresponding to the url.
 It first retrieves the url of the current page via the `window.location.pathname` property.
 It then checks to see if that path